Events & Workshops

 Delta and Titan rockets.
 Working in engineering

-Years later my husband and I went to Paris, France
+Years later my husband and I went to Paris,

-I decided to try writing children's books.
+to my them I decided to write children's books.

 It took over 8 years and 80 rejection